 If you are considering counselling in British Columbia, cost is likely one of your first concerns.
-Many people wonder whether MSP covers therapy sessions, and the answer is not straightforward.
-Some counselling is covered, some is partially funded through other programs, and some is only available through extended health insurance or private pay.
-This guide breaks down your options so you can make an informed decision about accessing mental health support.
+Many people wonder whether MSP covers therapy sessions.
+For private counselling with a registered clinical counsellor or psychologist, the answer is generally no. MSP does cover psychiatrist visits because psychiatrists are medical doctors, and there are also publicly funded or low-cost mental health supports outside private practice.
+This guide breaks down the difference so you can make an informed decision about accessing mental health support.

 The Short Answer

-MSP does not directly cover counselling from registered clinical counsellors (RCCs) or registered psychologists in a private practice setting.
-However, there are several publicly funded pathways to access free or low-cost counselling in BC.
-If you have a family doctor, they can refer you to publicly funded mental health services through your local health authority.
-Counselling provided by a psychiatrist, who is a medical doctor, is fully covered by MSP.
-For most people seeking talk therapy with a counsellor or psychologist, the cost will come from extended health insurance, employer benefits, or out-of-pocket payment.
+MSP does not cover private counselling from registered clinical counsellors (RCCs) or registered psychologists.
+MSP does cover psychiatrist visits because psychiatrists are medical doctors.
+Separately, there are publicly funded pathways to access free or low-cost mental health support in BC, but that is different from MSP paying for private counselling sessions.
+For most people seeking ongoing talk therapy with a counsellor or psychologist, the cost will come from extended health insurance, employer benefits, public programs, or out-of-pocket payment.

 What MSP Does and Does Not Cover